rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

 This is by far, the simplest way to give a weight to an extrinsic.
 The developper arbitrary give a weight to an extrinsic.

 So simply do it !
-You can give any value, depending of what you want the weight of this extrinsic to be, as the developper, but for this time, try to give the extrinsic `extrinsic1()` a weight of 10000 + 1 read.
+You can give any value, depending of what you want the weight of this extrinsic to be, as the developper, but for this time, try to give the extrinsic `verify_address()` a weight of 10000 + 1 read.

 You can find how to do this by reading [this documentation](https://docs.substrate.io/build/tx-weights-fees/) (look into the *Default weight annotations* chapter)